 Perjury in Aliso Viejo

 In the city of Aliso Viejo, if you deliberately give false information while under oath, you can be prosecuted for perjury.
+It is defined as the voluntary violation of an oath or vow or telling an untruth in court after taking an oath or affirmation.
+Committing perjury is such a serious offense because of how it goes in direct opposition against the foundations of the justice system which require everyone to tell the truth, the whole truth, and nothing but the truth.
 If you are prosecuted and found guilty of perjury, under Penal Code 118 (PC 118), you will have a criminal record and this can make it quite difficult for you to find a job or rent a place to live.

 Common occurrences when you should not to lie under oath include if you are: